-Gene Grabowski is a distinguished communications counselor and former journalist known for creating and maintaining high-level strategic communications programs, conducting effective media outreach and directing digital and social media campaigns that move people to action.
+Gene Grabowski’s professional mission is to apply hard work, creativity and experience to all assignments so that his clients achieve their goals.
+He is a distinguished communications counselor and former journalist known for creating and maintaining high-level strategic communications programs, conducting effective media outreach and directing digital and social media campaigns that move people to action.

 Gene has earned the PR News Crisis Manager of the Year Award for his work on various campaigns, including the litigation struggle of the Kuwaiti detainees in Guantanamo, the global lead-paint-in-toys recall, and the North American recall of pet foods.

 Clients for whom Gene directs programs and provides counsel include corporations, associations and non-profit groups engaged in sensitive high-stakes issues and who often face intense media scrutiny, regulatory pressure and litigation threats.

 Gene has special expertise in working with the food industry, colleges and universities and insurance companies.
 He is also a highly skilled media trainer with more than 25 years’ experience preparing business executives and public officials for news interviews and presentations.